xpack-dev-tools/riscv-none-elf-gcc-xpack/README-BUILD.md

 you need to change the location of the `Work` folder, you can redefine `WORK_FOLDER_PATH` variable before invoking the script.

+## Spaces in folder names

+Due to the limitations of `make`, builds started in folders with spaces in names are known to fail.

+If on your system the work folder is in such a location, redefine it in a folder without spaces and set the `WORK_FOLDER_PATH` variable before invoking the script.

 ## Customizations

 There are many other settings that can be redefined via